hphelion/documentation/bindings.jclouds.block-storage.md

 ---
 layout: default
-title: "HP Cloud jclouds Binding Block Storage Examples"
+title: "HP Helion Cloud jclouds Binding Block Storage Examples"
 permalink: /bindings/jclouds/block-storage/
 published: true
 product: jclouds

 ---
-# HP Cloud jclouds Binding Block Storage Examples
+# HP Helion Cloud jclouds Binding Block Storage Examples

 This page provides you with examples of how to use the jclouds binding to perform Block Storage tasks.
 This page discusses the following tasks: